Download Careers360 App

 4. Force due to air resistance

-When a body is moving through the atmosphere then the particles of the air come in contact with the moving body, hence opposing the motion of the body in the air, such type of resistance forces produced due to air is known as Air resistance.
+When a body is moving through the atmosphere then the particles of the air come in contact with the moving body, hence opposing the motion of the body in the air.
+This type of resistance force produced due to air is known as Air resistance.
 Also, when a body moves in a fluid like water then opposing force due to water or any fluid is known as retarding force.

 Force due to air resistance